Mingding Doctrine

 1. The standard by which we measure whether we know God is whether we live like Jesus Christ.

-2. Having the title of Christian but not acting like Jesus is because of a mind full of worldly logical systems.
+2. Having the title of Christian but not acting like Jesus is because of a mind full of worldly logic systems.

-1. Regardless of age, we should not stop pursuing, but should strive upward.
+1. Regardless of age, we should not stop pursuing, but strive upward.

-2. The pastor's focus is not on how much people contribute, but on forcing people to become more and more like Jesus Christ and pursuing the unity of the church.
+2. The pastor's focus is not on how much people contribute, but on forcing people to become more and more like Jesus Christ, pursuing the unity of the church.

 3. Jesus Christ is our "benchmark."
-We should use Him as the standard to judge ourselves, rather than using our own comfort or preferences as the standard.
+We should judge ourselves by Him, not by our own comfort or preferences.

-4. Our view of salvation is "increasingly saved" step by step, rather than a one-time completion.
+4. Our view of salvation is "increasingly saved" step by step, not a one-time completion.

 Seeing Our Own "Filth" in the Holy Light

 1. The more we know God's holiness, the more we can see our own "filth."
-This is not because we are becoming more filthy, but because we have a holier comparison standard, enabling us to see shortcomings that we could not see before.
+This is not because we are becoming more filthy, but because we have a holier standard of comparison, enabling us to see shortcomings that we could not see before.

 2. Seeing filth and removing it is always better than thinking we are holy but not knowing our own filth.